Choking Hazard? I Had No Idea This Was One!

 His Daughter Was Was in Danger Because of This Choking Hazard

-She was desperately to get his attention, but she couldn’t breathe.
+She was desperate to get his attention, but she couldn’t breathe.

 She had no idea why she couldn’t scream or yell.